 Primary emphasis in the admissions process is placed on evaluating candidates within the context of their national academic system.
 The admissions office is familiar with evaluating credentials from many different educational systems, such as the GCSE and GCE A-levels, the French Baccalaureate, the International Baccalaureate, and the Abitur, among others.

-Although we ask applicants to complete standardized tests for a U.S. secondary system, these tests are interpreted in the context of one's international background.
+Tufts University is extending its current test-optional policy to include students applying for admission in the Falls of 2024, 2025, and 2026, giving them a choice to include their test scores with their application for admission.
+If students choose to have SAT or ACT test scores considered as part of their application, these tests are interpreted in the context of their international background.
 Similarly, the admissions office is aware of the varying levels of extracurricular opportunities available for many international students.

-The Tufts code for TOEFL submission is 3901.
+The Tufts code for TOEFL submission if you wish to send scores is 3901.

 Please note that there is no code for students to submit IELTS scores.
 If you wish to send IELTS scores, please either contact your test center and have the scores directly sent to the Office of Undergraduate Admissions, or ask your school counselor to send a verified copy to firstname.lastname@example.org.

 Since score release for Duolingo carries no additional fee, students should request Duolingo to release their score to Tufts.

 GDPR European Economic Area and UK Privacy Statement

 If you are located in one of the countries that is a member of the European Economic Area or in the UK when you provide us personal information, please review Tufts University's EEA and UK Privacy Statement for Prospective Students and Applicants.